Column of Constantine: History

 Bronze reinforcements had to be added the column as early as 416 and it sustained fire damage in the 5th and 6th centuries.

 A strong gale in 1106 AD felled the statue and three of the upper cylinders of the column.
 Some years later, Byzantine emperor Manuel I Komnenos (reigned 1143–1180) placed a cross on top in place of the original statue and added a commemorative inscription that read "Faithful Manuel invigorated this holy work of art, which has been damaged by time".
-Bronze wreaths once covered the joints between the drums, but these were stolen by the Latin Crusaders who plundered the city during the Fourth Crusade in 1204.
+During the Sack of Constantinople in 1204, Latin Crusaders stole the bronze wreaths which had covered the joints between the drums.
 The cross was removed by the Ottoman Turks after the fall of Constantinople in 1453.

 Earthquakes and a fire in 1779 destroyed the neighbourhood surrounding the column, leaving it with black scorch marks and earning it the name 'Burnt Column' (or, according to Gibbon, 'Burned Pillar').
 The column was restored by Abdülhamid I, who had the present masonry base added.
 The base was strengthened in 1779.
 The original platform of the column is 2.5 meters (about 8 feet) below ground.

 Restoration work has taken place intermittently since 1955.
 Cracks in the porphyry were filled and metal brackets renewed in 1972.
 Further restoration work took place in the years leading up to 2010.

 Since 1985, the monuments of the historic areas of Istanbul, including the Column, have been listed as a UNESCO World Heritage Site.